-These areas must follow the procedure described in Procurement's Computer Surplus Procedure for surplussing University-owned electronic devices and media.
+These areas must follow the procedure described in Facilities Management's Computer Surplus Procedure for surplussing University-owned electronic devices and media.
 Items such as solid state drives (SSDs) or containing SSDs that are being surplussed, the SSD must be rendered unreadable by shredding or crushing so that the data-containing component is unreadable.
 Such items may not be re-used.

 Agency 209 (Health System) Departments: